Darren Fletcher: Coaching career

 In November 2019, Fletcher said he aspired to a future in management.
-In October 2020, Fletcher returned to Manchester United to coach their under-16s players, and in January 2021, he was promoted to first-team coach.
+In October 2020, Fletcher returned to Manchester United to coach the Under-16s, and in January 2021, he was promoted to first-team coach.
 In March 2021, he became the technical director at Manchester United.
 He was replaced in this role by Jason Wilcox in April 2024, with United saying that Fletcher would "continue to play a key role in the football leadership team".

-In July 2025, Fletcher was appointed the Head Coach of the Under-18's Team.
+In July 2025, Fletcher was appointed as the head coach of the Manchester United Under-18s.
+Following the sacking of first-team head coach Ruben Amorim in January 2026, Fletcher was named as United's caretaker head coach.
+He took charge of two matches, a 2–2 draw in the Premier League against Burnley and a 2–1 FA Cup defeat by Brighton & Hove Albion, before Michael Carrick was appointed interim manager.
+Fletcher then resumed his position with the Under-18 team.

 Style of play

 Fletcher usually played as central midfielder in a box-to-box role, where he stood out for his physicality, tenacity, intelligence, and work-rate, as well as his energy and defensive ability, namely his tackling and marking.
 He was capable of playing anywhere in midfield, however, and also played as a right winger, in a holding role, and on occasion in defence; at international level, he also played in a more attacking role, due to his ability to get forward, which earned him comparisons with Steven Gerrard.
 In 2009, Terry Butcher described Fletcher as a "complete midfielder, a rare all-rounder and although he's a slightly different player to Roy Keane, he can become as great."
 He likened Fletcher to Bobby Charlton, noting that he "can get games by the scruff of the neck and inject pace and tempo," also adding that "[h]e understands the game, reads it well, is improving all the time and United rely heavily on him."
 While Fletcher was initially criticised in the media for his poor positional sense, a lack of creativity in his game, and his tendency to give possession away carelessly early on in his career, he underwent a technical and tactical development, which enabled him establish himself successfully in a deeper midfield role, from which he could dictate the tempo of his team's play in midfield with his passing; his playing style in this position was influenced by one of his idols, Fernando Redondo.

-In May 2020, former teammate Rooney cited Fletcher as an important member of the successful 2006–09 United side, describing him as being as "vital" to the team as himself, Cristiano Ronaldo, and Carlos Tevez, and saying he sacrificed his own individual acclaim for the team.
+In May 2020, former teammate Wayne Rooney cited Fletcher as an important member of the successful 2006–09 United side, describing him as being as "vital" to the team as himself, Cristiano Ronaldo, and Carlos Tevez, and saying he sacrificed his own individual acclaim for the team.